MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/ns-shobjidl-_overlapped.md

 Type: <b>ULONG_PTR</b>

 Reserved for operating system use.
 This member, which specifies the length of the data transferred, is valid when the <a href="https://msdn.microsoft.com/5a53934f-bbff-4bb0-b374-01adb629a041">IStreamAsync::OverlappedResult</a> function returns <b>TRUE</b>.

+### -field Offset

+Type: <b>DWORD</b>

+File position at which to start the transfer.
+The file position is a byte offset from the start of the file.
+The calling process must set this member before it calls the <a href="https://msdn.microsoft.com/c0046a89-1427-465e-a5f3-2398ebff04f3">IStreamAsync::ReadAsync</a> or <a href="https://msdn.microsoft.com/c5004923-191b-4ec1-83af-f066209c786a">IStreamAsync::WriteAsync</a> function.

+### -field OffsetHigh

+Type: <b>DWORD</b>

+High-order word of the file position at which to start the transfer.

 ### -field hEvent